RakhithJK/PHPMailer-wiki/Troubleshooting.md

 require 'class.phpmailer.php';
 ```

 If you do only that, **SMTP sending will fail** with a `Class 'SMTP' not found` error.
-You need to either explicitly include the `class.smtp.php` file, or use the recommended approaches of using composer or the supplied autoloader, like this:
+You need to either explicitly include the `class.smtp.php` file (read the README for info on which files you need), or use the recommended approaches of using composer or the supplied autoloader, like this:

 ```php
 require 'PHPMailerAutoload.php';